vladrulez/old_scripts/README.md

 # old_scripts
-There are my old scripts that I wrote while working for webhostingbuzz.com project at Zone3000.
+There are some my old scripts.